LoyolaChicagoBooks/introcs-csharp/rst/cmdline-execution.rst

 #.
 Then change to the subdirectory ``bin`` and then the subdirectory ``Debug``.
 #.
 Enter the command to list the directory (``dir`` in Windows; ``ls`` on a Mac).
 #.
 You should see ``addition1.exe``.
 This is the compiled program
-    created by MonoDevelop.
+    created by Xamarin Studio.
 Enter the command

     .. code-block:: none